-Our organization is dedicated to providing evidence- based, specialized treatment programs for individuals and families suffering from psychological health conditions, including co-occurring personality and substance use issues.
+Our organization is dedicated to providing evidence-based, specialized treatment programs for individuals and families suffering from psychological health conditions, including co-occurring secondary diagnoses of eating or substance use issues that are manageable.
 We place strong value on assisting individuals by enhancing and expanding their “toolkit” for coping with the challenges that come with each day, including improved self-awareness, strengthened resiliency, and improved relationships.

-Our hope is that Boreal’s intensive outpatient programs will be a catalyst for aiding clients who are grappling with mood and anxiety disorders to “find their better self” so that they can heal and transform their lives.
+Our hope is that Boreal Wellness Centres' outpatient programs will help clients with mood and anxiety disorders heal and transform their lives.

 Our Core Values

-At Boreal Wellness, we strive to live by a common set of values that represent how we interact with our community, our clients, our partners and with each other.
+The Boreal Wellness Centres team strives to live by a common set of values that represent how we interact with our community, our clients, our partners and with each other.

-We embrace the challenge of helping our clients find their “better”.
+We embrace the challenge of helping our clients improve their health.

 We treat others as we expect to be treated.
-We embrace each individual’s unique talents and honor diverse lifestyles.
+We embrace each individual’s unique talents and honour diverse lifestyles.
 We operate in a spirit of cooperation and value human dignity.